AdaRoseCannon/adarosecannon.github.io/_posts/2018-12-06--web-development-on-a-phone-updated-for-linux-on-dex.md

 star: 1
 ---

+> NB!
+Update 10/2019, The Linux on DeX project is not being continued I will continue looking for a solution for using a single phone as a development maching with DeX.

 Last year I wrote about how you can use a phone for web development using an Android Linux Terminal and a simple editor I'd made as a [Progressive Web App](https://medium.com/samsung-internet-dev/writing-software-using-a-phone-e71976f1f18d).
 It worked pretty well but had some drawbacks, for example you couldn't debug Samsung Internet on the DeX you had to use an external laptop.

 <iframe width="560" height="315" name="youtube" src="https://www.youtube.com/embed/yvpOIz7zAtY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>